NicolasMurphy/songseeker-beta/journal.md

     Goals:
         - Need to test in slow 3g
-        - Preload hints
         - Integration tests: fetch playlist, playlist length matches description object length
         - Possibly make playlist id an environment variable
         - Remove songs that are not unique/old enough to be recognizable as from that country
-        - Hints table
-            - languages, album, and starting letter are too obvious
-            - may have to manually go through and record instruments
-            - hints can be more vague if there is a compass
         - Add a see results button after last round and before play again.
 Display all guess tables from all rounds
         - Add separate nav: leader board, about, donate
         - Factor distances into scores, perhaps time